yzhzyyy/Identify_key/README.md

 ## -- Initialisation --

+All required initialization files are stored in the `/initialisation` folder.

 To reproduce our results on your own machine, please follow the steps below to install the required Python dependencies.